-Apne Aap Women Worldwide, which works for the eradication of sex trafficking in India.
-"In cities like Delhi, Mumbai and Kolkata, brothels are located in jampacked red-light areas where social distancing is impossible.
+Mumbai and Kolkata, brothels are located in jam-packed red-light areas where social distancing is impossible.
 One road in Delhi alone has more than 3,000 sex workers housed in 80 small brothels.
-Kolkata's Sonagachi, which is referred to as Asia's largest red-light area,
+Kolkata's Sonagachi, which is referred to as Asia's largest red-light area, has between 8,000-10,000 sex workers."

 In addition to the financial situation the hygiene is a major problem due to "limited access to running water, and as many as twenty people are sharing one bathroom.
 Brothels rarely have kitchens and women buy food from vendors.
-For these women, the lockdown has meant the loss of their entire ecosystem -rickshaw drivers, corner stores, and street carts."2 Basic needs are unmet and those in the slave labor industry are truly victims.
+For these women, the lockdown has meant the loss of their entire ecosystem -rickshaw drivers, corner stores, and street carts."
+Basic needs are unmet and those in the slave labor industry are truly victims.

-"Few in the humanitarian sector appear to have anticipated the domino effect of exploitation that top-level experts assert
+"Few in the humanitarian sector appear to have anticipated the domino effect of exploitation that top-level experts assert the coronavirus has already kicked off-and that trafficking specialists are now scrambling to prevent across the globe.

-1The Pandemic's Hidden Human Trafficking Crisis, Foreign Policy, April 30, 2020.
-2They are starving': women in India's sex industry struggle for survival, The Guardian, April 29, 2020.
+$^{\mbox{\tiny l}}$ The Pandemic's Hidden Human Trafficking Crisis, Foreign Policy, April 30, 2020.

+&lt;sup>2They are starving': women in India's sex industry struggle for survival, The Guardian, April 29, 2020.

-In interviews with a dozen members of the anti-trafficking community, each questioned whether NGOs on the front lines of the pandemic would be unable to handle an increase in trafficking-largely because the majority of them had neglected the issue until now."3
+In interviews with a dozen members of the anti-trafficking community, each questioned whether NGOs on the front lines of the pandemic would be unable to handle an increase in trafficking-largely because the majority of them had neglected the issue until now."

 Forced labor and trafficking are not a new epidemic for India, and according to the U.S. State Department Report on Trafficking Persons, India has been given a Tier 2 Status, meaning that they have not yet met the minimum standards for elimination of trafficking, but are making efforts.
 As such, the report detailed that "over the past five years, India is a source, destination, and transit country for men, women, and children subjected to forced labor and sex trafficking.
 Forced labor constitutes India's largest trafficking problem; men, women, and children in debt bondage-sometimes inherited from previous generations-are forced to work in brick kilns, rice mills, embroidery factories, and agriculture.
-Thousands of unregulated work placement agencies reportedly lure adults and children under false promises of employment into sex trafficking or forced labor, including domestic servitude."4
+Thousands of unregulated work placement agencies reportedly lure adults and children under false promises of employment into sex trafficking or forced labor, including domestic servitude."

 Furthermore, the State Department report stated that "experts estimate millions of women and children are victims of sex trafficking in India.
 Traffickers use false promises of employment or arrange sham marriages within India or Gulf states and subject women and girls to sex trafficking.
 In addition to traditional red-light districts, women and children increasingly endure sex trafficking in small hotels, vehicles, huts, and private residences.
 Traffickers increasingly use websites, mobile applications, and online money transfers to facilitate commercial sex.
-Children continue to be subjected to sex trafficking in religious pilgrimage centers and by foreign travelers in tourist destinations."4
+Children continue to be subjected to sex trafficking in religious pilgrimage centers and by foreign travelers in tourist destinations."

 There is not much hope for those who are on the outskirts of society such as those who are trafficked or in sex slave labor when there is no government support.
 "Sex workers don't feature anywhere as a marginalized group.
 The government doesn't want to accept that there's prostitution in the country.
-It's the elephant in the room."5 Basic needs like water and food is at a minimum and not available since this population has been told to quarantine.
+It's the elephant in the room."
+Basic needs like water and food is at a minimum and not available since this population has been told to quarantine.
 And for the moment the government and non-profit organizations cannot provide any basic assistance.